CD-ROM histories

 1990-01-01 20:18:34

-In the early 1990s, LucasArts re-released its classic point-and-click adventure games from the late 1980s on CD-ROM, adding features like voice acting, enhanced music, and higher-quality visuals.
-These updates leveraged the capabilities of the new format to extend the appeal of earlier titles.
-The shift culminated in 1995 with "Full Throttle", the studio’s first game designed exclusively for CD-ROM.
+In the early 1990s, LucasArts re-released its point-and-click adventure games on CD-ROM, enhancing earlier titles with voice acting, improved music, and higher-quality audiovisual elements.
+These versions demonstrated how the format could expand existing games by adding performance and cinematic qualities.
+The transition culminated in 1995 with "Full Throttle", one of the studio’s first titles designed specifically for CD-ROM.

 1990-02-16 13:59:48